NFC Payments: How They Work & How to Accept Them with SumUp

 Mobile apps for payments are extra protected by your phone’s security measures and unique emulation codes and technologies that prevent “cloning” by thieves.
 On the merchant side, SumUp also protects NFC transactions via our fully encrypted, PCI-compliant credit card processing systems.

 The Bottom Line

 As NFC technology continues to grow in popularity, accepting credit card payments via contactless methods has become a key component in many businesses’ in-person sales strategy.
-NFC is a safe, secure way to pay that is being adopted by more and more users, and by upgrading your systems to take these payments, you show that your business is ready to evolve with the times.
+NFC is a safe, secure way to pay that is being adopted by more users, and by upgrading your systems to take these payments, you’ll show that your business is evolving with the times.

 Loved this article?
 Check out more of our expert guides on accepting credit cards at your business: